 Waste and Ammonia

 Fish excrete waste and a new unestablished (or uncycled) aquarium is not capable of processing these waste materials efficiently, so this creates toxic conditions for the fish.
 The result is fish loss.
 Your aquarium water must be free of toxic compounds in order for fish to survive and thrive.

 Ammonia, perhaps the most notorious toxin, is introduced into your aquarium through fish waste, respiration, and other biological processes.
 It is extremely toxic and fish will show signs of stress, such as erratic swimming behavior, when ammonia is present.
 High levels of ammonia attack the gills first, causing fish to gasp at the surface.
 Continued exposure affects their fins and skin, and eventually their entire system is under attack.

 In an established aquarium, ammonia is promptly converted into less toxic substances by beneficial nitrifying bacteria through a natural process called the nitrogen cycle.
 New aquariums do not have established colonies of nitrifying bacteria to adequately process these toxins.

 What is Cycling?

 So how does a new aquarium develop these bacterial colonies?
 Through a process called cycling.
 "Cycling" refers to the process of establishing and maturing biological filtration.
 Each new aquarium must go through cycling in order to establish efficient biological filtration capable of breaking down these toxic compounds.
 A food source for these bacteria, such as ammonia, is required to begin the cycling process.
-Certain beneficial bacteria use ammonia and oxygen to rapidly colonize aquarium and filter surfaces.
+Nitrifying bacteria use ammonia and oxygen to rapidly colonize aquarium and filter surfaces.